I’m about 2 weeks away from not owning a washer or dryer or a dishwasher…

 Our family is moving out of a 2,100 square foot house into a 33×8 foot camper (and truck.)

-God has called us to move to Alaska to open and care for a homeless teen center (not yet in existence.)
+God has called us to move to Alaska to open and care for a homeless teen center (not yet in existence) we believe will be for girl sex-trafficked survivors.
 Our prayers are to drive away from the house we live in on June 1st (Of course everything is in His timing and all that.)
 Prayers are always welcome and needed here.